Lesterpaintstheworld/aider/website/docs/benchmarks.md

 and pass all the unit tests.
 The benchmark measures what percentage of the 133 exercises are completed successfully, causing all the associated unit tests to pass.

-To start each exercise, aider_nova sends GPT the initial contents of the implementation file, the Exercism instructions and a final instruction:
+To start each exercise, aider sends GPT the initial contents of the implementation file, the Exercism instructions and a final instruction: